Road Trip Tips: Preparing Your Car to Last for the Long Haul

 Clean The Vehicle

 Take a vacuum cleaner and clean everything out.
 Put a portable garbage bag in the vehicle.
 Start “fresh” on your road trip and keep it that way.
+In order to find the best vacuum cleaner for keeping your car’s interior clean, check out this guide from Unclutterer to choose the perfect one for your needs.

 Also, wash and wax the outside.
 Not only is this a practical thing to do, it can help protect your vehicle against the elements.